Our division addresses both the preventive and acute care needs of our growing patient population. We manage over 100,000 patient visits annually.

 - Sports medicine – management of sports injuries, concussions, and rehabilitation by a board certified pediatric sports medicine specialist

 We take very seriously our role in training the next generation of pediatricians.
-Under the leadership of Heather Burrows, our Associate Director for Education, we strive to develop innovative and exciting methods of clinical instruction and evaluation.
+Under the leadership of Jessica Fealy and Lauren Helms, our Associate Directors for Education, we strive to develop innovative and exciting methods of clinical instruction and evaluation.
 We aim to ensure that medical students and residents in our program receive the tools and information they will need to succeed in the new health care marketplace.
 Our faculty educators have a dynamic, case-based curriculum for our continuity clinics, as well as comprehensive training in community-based healthcare delivery, global health, and health policy.
 More information on our pediatric residency program is available for prospective applicants.

-For more information regarding research in General Pediatrics and the CHEAR Unit, please contact Lisa Prosser, PhD, Associate Director for Research.
+For more information regarding research in General Pediatrics and the CHEAR Center, please contact Lisa Prosser, PhD, Associate Director for Research.